FabienM/fitbit-face-digitless/README.md

 While the original design has pretty nice fonts, this version sticks to the defaults FitbitOS fonts, with a disappointing feeling.

-##### Cleaner first screen

-As in original design, only the hours should appear in a white font at screen wake-up.
-Middle bar, indicators and date should reveal on user "click".

 ##### Customizable indicators

-Today, the heartrates, steps and calories indicators are hard-coded in this order.
+As of today, the heartrates, steps and calories indicators are hard-coded in this order.

 More indicators could be supported and reordering could be permitted.